 How to apply …

-The current round of applications for the 2018-19 academic year is now open!
-Current applications are for initiative to take place before 31/07/2019.
+The current round of applications for the 2020-21 academic year is now open!
+Current applications are for initiatives to take place before 31/07/2021.

 The application process happens in two stages: